 Carrots

-This vegetable is a crunchy source of beta carotene, which helps support your pup’s vision and night vision.
-Served cooked or raw, this vegetable is a great addition to your dog’s Thanksgiving spread.
+This vegetable is a crunchy source of beta carotene, which helps support your pup’s vision (even night vision!).
+Served cooked (steamed, boiled, or baked) or raw, this vegetable is a great addition to your dog’s Thanksgiving spread.

 Cranberries

-Cranberries are a great way to support your dogs bladder health.
-While safe for dogs, it’s best served in moderation!
+Cranberries are an easy way to support your dog’s bladder health.
+While safe for dogs, it’s best served in moderation.
 No cranberry sauce, though.
 This holiday classic is high in sugar, and some recipes include grapes or raisins, which are toxic to dogs.

 Green Beans